Mmosier11/Mmosier11/README.md

 # Speak, Friend, and Enter.
 ### Welcome, I'm Max Mosier!
-Currently: I am currently pursuing a Bachelors of Science in Computer Science at Northern Arizona University.
+Currently 🎓: I am currently pursuing a Bachelors of Science in Computer Science at Northern Arizona University. <br/> Location 🏠: Flagstaff, AZ <br/>
-Location:
+Future 🏢: Starting my career as a Front End Developer in August 2022 <br/>
-Future:
+Dream 🎮: Ultimately looking to enter the Game Development industry <br />

 ## Where else can you find me?
 <p align="center">